bethinkpl/bit-docs/laravel.md

 ### Apprentice aka _My First TODO app_
 * I know what Laravel is
-* I can use Laravel router to interact with the end user
+* I can use Laravel router to respond to client requests
 * I can create simple blade templates to separate presentation layer from business logic
 * I can Create, Read, Update and Delete entries in DB through Eloquent Model
 * I can use MVC design pattern in Laravel